Automattic/jetpack/readme.txt

 * Some sites were using illegal multibyte characters and failing to sync posts, this has been fixed.
 * IE11 was giving our admin layout a bit of a problem but we rectified that.
 * There were some PHP notices popping up when a site has no posts we got rid of them.
-* The new Jetpack Ads feature will no longer be visible if your plan doesn't support them.
+* The new Jetpack Ads feature will auto disable itself if your Jetpack plan doesn't support the feature.
 * We fixed a few PHP notices and warnings related to the Custom CSS feature.
 * The connection banner's "dismiss" icon was giving us a little trouble, but we got it fixed right up.
 * The Likes feature was showing a PHP notice when there was no $post object, this has been fixed.